 CRP levels are increased during inflammation, it only confirms that there is inflammation but does not specify where.
 CRP levels can also be used to monitor anti-inflammatory treatment responses.

 The treatment of inflammation depends on the cause.
-A combination of lifestyle modifications and drugs can be used to treat inflammation.
+Lifestyle modifications can be used to support inflammation.

 The following changes to lifestyle can help reduce inflammation and prevent inflammatory disorders.